Scientific name: Coccinella 7-punctata

 They were thought to have medicinal properties, a cure for measles and colic; tooth-ache was treated by mashing up a ladybird and putting the pulp into the cavity.

 Most species of ladybird are predatory - eating sap-sucking plant pests, particularly aphids.
+Although we do not want the aphids there needs to be some around to keep the ladybirds alive.
+During the drought of 1976 the population of aphids declined sharply and this led to swarms of ladybirds searhing for food.
 If attacked they can secrete unpleasant oils from joints in their legs which deters ants and birds from eating them.

 Hibernating throughout the winter in plant debris, dry cracks and crevices, ladybirds wake-up in April and seek partners to mate.
 They have three stages of development, egg, larva and pupa, before becoming adults.
 Eggs take about 4 days to hatch depending on temperature.
 The larvae (above right) moult 3 times and after about 3 months, depending on the availability of aphids, they pupate - more than 300 are usually eaten by a larva.
 The pupa is more rounded in shape but resembles the larva, and is usually attached to a leaf.
 After about a week the pupal skin splits along the back and the adult emerges, feeds for a few weeks and finds a place to hibernate.